firebuggirl/mean-contact-list/digital-ocean-deploy.md

            - next...will be prompted for a passphrase to secure the key with.
 You may either enter a passphrase or leave the passphrase blank. ...leave blank for now

-           - generates a private key, id_rsa, and a public key, id_rsa.pub, in the .ssh directory of the localuser's home directory.
+           - generates a `private key, id_rsa, and a public key, id_rsa.pub`, in the .ssh directory of the localuser's home directory.
 Remember that the `private key should not be shared with anyone` who should not have access to your servers!

            * Copy the Public Key: